-- Send an e-mail link to view assets from Elvis.
+- Sending an e-mail link to view assets in Elvis

-- Send an e-mail link to upload assets directly into Elvis.
+- Sending an e-mail link to upload assets to Elvis.

-- Integrate other web applications using the Elvis API.
+- Integrating other web applications through the Elvis API

-In most cases it is preferred to use proper DNS setup so the internal and external domain of the Elvis server are the same.
+Note: In most cases it is preferred to use a proper DNS setup so that the internal and external domain of Elvis Server are the same.